benjaminschmidt/stability_conditions/README.md

 # stability_conditions
-Sage library for computations with (very weak) Bridgeland stability conditions
+Sage library for computations with (very weak) Bridgeland stability conditions.

+Work in progress.